 - Outside Remedies: The union member may also choose to use remedies outside of the union and the employer, including but not limited to filing a charge with the EEOC or Human Rights Commission or filing a lawsuit under Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, Americans with Disabilities Act, or pursuing other state and local non-discrimination/fair employment laws.

-These options are not mutually exclusive and union members may select whichever option they prefer.
+Other than complaining to management about another member where there is no allegation of illegal conduct, these options are not mutually exclusive and union members may select whichever option they prefer.
 Regardless of which option is selected, all union members involved are entitled to representation by the union.
 Under the law, the union owes a duty of representation to both an aggrieved person and to the person who has been accused.

 The union strongly encourages members to come forward with harassment, discrimination, or bullying complaints as soon as they are comfortable doing so.
 As a union, we are committed to stopping discrimination, harassment, and bullying in our workplaces.